What do we focus on?

-we gain your trust by providing quality services.
+We gain your trust by providing you with quality insight on batteries

 Tubular Gel Valve Regulated lead Acid Battery are lead acid batteries with tubular positive plates for cyclic applications and it is sealed for its service life and are maintenance free.
 The Gel is manufactured in a secret recipe with German technology, where the electrolyte is jellified in a fumed silica base.